- Better: ergonomics at the same price TechRadar viewed the Razer DeathAdder V3 Pro as a same-priced rival with better ergonomics.

 -

-Cable flexibility is a weakness: reviewers criticize the included cable as rubbery, bad, or not ultralight for wired use while charging.
+Cable flexibility was a repeated complaint, with reviewers calling the cable bad, not ultralight, or unsuitable for wired use.

 Compared With Category Average

-Compared with other Gaming Mouse, this product is below average in Bluetooth support, RGB features, cable flexibility.
+Compared with other Gaming Mice, this product is above average in portability, below average in cross-platform compatibility, cable flexibility, programmable buttons.

 | Attribute | This product | Category average | Difference |